Crossovo/OpenMilkfoam/README.md

 ## Tasks for the next steps
 - how much time need a cold milk (7°C) from the cooler to heat up to different temperatures in the bootle with max laods
 - a programm draft sketch in arduino to implement the "core system" for the one button device

+### Feature Ideas
+- a sensor as input for the liquid temperature in the vessel (sensor must be plugged in externally)
+  - warming baby milk (37°C)
+  - perfect milk foam (measured not over time)
+- Sound for feedback
+- ...